Lung Cancer

 - Non-small cell lung cancer, specifically adenocarcinoma, is the most common type of lung cancer.
 Many treatments are available.

-- Coming to a comprehensive program such as ours opens the door to more of the therapies and support you need to get better.
+- Coming to a comprehensive program such as ours opens the door to support and therapies that are among the most advanced.

 How to talk to your doctor about lung cancer?